Review: Original Prusa i3 MK3

 The steel sheet will develop bubbles underneath the PEI from prints.
 The bubbles have been deemed normal by Prusa Research and tend to come and go.
 They will not go away if you print the same part in the same spot meaning you can’t print the same parts without moving them around the bed.
 PEI is likely to get damaged over time if printing PETG.
 A well adhered print ripped off a piece of PEI after 3ish months.

 Bed is now up to .25mm out of level with no mechanical adjustment available.
-Software can compensate for 0.05mm automatically and another 0.05mm manually.
-Printer gave no indication that it’s out of spec.

 Power supply died after approximately 3 months with approximately 1 month inside enclosure.
 This was indicated by the input fuse blowing loudly.